LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 -------End of Algorithm-------
 {% endhighlight %}

-Notice that no new S was added to “Our new starting nonterminals” after coming across the same sentence twice.
+Notice that no new S was added to “Our new starting nonterminals” array after coming across the same sentence twice.
 This is mutateListWithAlreadyDeclaredProductions() at work, making sure we map back to our same S, in this case, production rule ”11”.

-Now that our mutated sentence is doing its job, we have to consider an edge case.
+Now that our sentences are being parsed and replaced with preexisting rules, we have to consider an edge case.
 Consider if a subset of S was found to be a leaf of a tree.
 Consider the following graph:

 ![NLP Contributors](/assets/post2/start_and_leaf_case.png)